iPerf3 for Mac: a native macOS client and server

 It's a Mac Catalyst build of the iOS app, sharing the underlying network stack. macOS-specific affordances such as menubar shortcuts and multiple windows are wired through Catalyst APIs.

-Yes — the universal binary runs natively on both Apple Silicon (M1, M2, M3, M4) and Intel x86_64 Macs supported by macOS 13.5 Ventura or later.
+Yes.
+The universal binary runs natively on both Apple Silicon (M1, M2, M3, M4) and Intel x86_64 Macs supported by macOS 13.5 Ventura or later.

 Ready to test your network?